 - High winds have dislodged the tile from the wooden batten it sits on

 - Corrosion of the nails which hold the slates in place.
-Nowadays copper or stainless steel nails are used but historically nails with lower corrosion resistance were used.
-Widespread failure of slate nails is know as ‘nail sickness’ and generally requires a full roof refurbishment.
+Nowadays copper or stainless-steel nails are used but historically nails with lower corrosion resistance were used.
+Widespread failure of slate nails is known as ‘nail sickness’ and generally requires a full roof refurbishment.
 A sign of nail sickness is if the bottom edges of each row of slates are not in line with each other.

 - Rotting of the wooden lath (batten) which the tiles /slates are fixed on to.
 This could be localised to a small area which is not properly protected from the elements or it could be a wider problem.
 Modern roofs use tanalised wood battens but older roofs may use untreated wood which is more prone to rotting.

 - Corrosion of the nails which fix the batten (lath) on to the joists.